 Amongst the other exhibits that impressed me were the multimedia installation about the origins of the universe, viewed from below by visitors lying on a round sofa, in The Cosmos and Solar System.

 And Keller’s Models, a collection of insect models created by Alfred Keller for the museum between 1930 and 1955.

 My only criticisms are that on the day I was there the temperature inside the museum (except for the controlled environment of The Wet Collections) was way too high and I feel that the layout could be made to flow better.
 There were some collections currently off limits and others under construction so these may remedy that problem.

-Apart from those minor gripes, I really enjoyed my time in the Museum für Naturkunde, Berlin’s Natural History Museum and would recommend a visit, especially to those looking for a rainy day activity with children.
+Apart from those minor gripes, I really enjoyed my time in Berlin’s Natural History Museum (Museum für Naturkunde), and would recommend a visit, especially to those looking for a rainy day activity with children.